 Dear Tip Tuesday lovers welcome to this week’s tip!
-Today we’re dedicating some words to a handy feature that’s part of Amped Replay‘s Annotation tools: the possibility of extending your video to make room for zoomed regions, textual comments, logos, etc. Thanks to that, you don’t have to hide objects in your video when you’re adding annotations.
+Today we’re dedicating some words to a handy feature that’s part of Amped Replay‘s Annotation tools.
+It is possible to enlarge your video to make room for zoomed regions, textual comments, logos, etc. Thanks to that, you don’t have to hide objects in your video when you’re adding annotations.
 Keep reading to find out more.

 If you’re an Amped Replay user, then you know how easy it is to add annotations to your videos.
-But there’s one thing that sometimes puzzles people: they believe they have to place all annotations “inside” the frame… so that if they add a magnification on a subject/object, they think they necessarily have to cover some other part of the video.
+But there’s one thing that sometimes puzzles people: they believe they have to place all annotations “inside” the frame.
+So, if they add a magnification on a subject/object, they think they necessarily have to cover some other part of the video.
 That’s not the case!

-Let’s show it with an example: we have this video, and we need to magnify the person walking with the stroller (indicated by the red arrow), but we also need to keep the rest of the view visible so as not to hide the context.
+Let’s show it with an example.
+We have this video, and we need to magnify the person walking with the stroller (indicated by the red arrow).
+However, we also need to keep the rest of the view visible so as not to hide the context.

 We drag the video in Amped Replay, select the relevant frames, adjust brightness and contrast with the Light filter, and use the Resize filter to get a higher resolution video.